A man works on laptop near a cafe window.

 How fraudulent charges can impact your credit score

-While federal laws are in place to protect consumers to a certain extent, fraudulent charges can impact your financial health if they go unresolved.
+While federal laws are in place to protect consumers, fraudulent charges may impact your financial health if they go unresolved.

-For instance, if you have a credit card that you only use for emergencies and you rarely check your statements, there’s a chance an unauthorized charge could go unnoticed for months.
-Having a credit card charge or multiple charges you’re unaware of can impact your credit score by increasing your credit utilization ratio (amount of credit you’re using divided by the amount of available credit).
+If you have a credit card that you only use for emergencies and you rarely check your statements, there’s a chance an unauthorized charge may go unnoticed for months and accrue interest.
+Fraudulent charges you’re not aware of may impact your credit score until they’re resolved by increasing your credit utilization ratio (your total amount of outstanding credit card debt compared to your overall available credit).

 Next steps